david-schu/SequentialInvestementTask/README.md

 ## Data parsing

 The data for each subject is parsed from raw data files into pandas DataFrames with load_data.py in the helperFiles folder.
 Hereby, market predictions generated with the GaussianProcess.py file.
-To adjust the Gaussian process details, you can change the kernel parameters, or the Gaussian Process itself.
+To adjust the Gaussian process details, you can change the kernel parameters in the load_data.py file, or the Gaussian Process itself.

 ## Jupyter Notebooks